-A portion of most home insurance types, dwelling coverage is often referred to as Coverage A in your home insurance policy and protects your home’s structure.
+A portion of most home insurance types, dwelling coverage protects the structure of your home and is often referred to as Coverage A in your home insurance policy.
 This means that not only are your interior and exterior walls protected in the event of a storm or fire, but any structures attached to your home (such as a garage or porch) have coverage too.

 So what exactly is your home protected from by this coverage?
 As mentioned above, your dwelling coverage protects your home’s structure and any attached structures such as garages or rooftop solar panels.
 Your dwelling is generally covered under an open peril policy, meaning you’ll be protected from all perils that aren’t specifically listed as excluded.
 This means you’ll have coverage from standard perils such as:

 Dwelling insurance will likely be the biggest portion of coverage in your home insurance policy, and for good reason.
 Your home is a huge investment, and making sure that you have the backup you need to pay for repairs is crucial to maintaining your financial health.
 Most other categories in your policy depend on how much dwelling coverage you have.

 For example, many insurance agents recommend basing how much personal property and loss of use insurance you have off of your dwelling coverage.
 To make sure you have enough protection for your home contents, you should have personal property coverage that equals out to at least 50% of your dwelling coverage.
 And in case your home ever becomes uninhabitable, having your loss of use coverage equal out to at least 30% of your dwelling coverage is recommended.